FilippoGrazioli/DilatedResNets/README.md

     └── ...

-Now just a little bit of pre-processing since you won't need all the stuff you just downloaded.
+Now, just a little bit of pre-processing, since you won't need all the stuff you just downloaded.
 For images/test, images/train, images/val, you'll have a folder for each city (Aachen, Zuerich, etc.).
 Remove the city folders, so that you eventualy have:

 images/test/aachen_000000_000019_leftImg8bit.png